airframesio/aero-cli/README.md

 - [ ] SBS forwarding
 - [ ] Voice demodulation and storage (?)
 - [ ] Long term test to ensure processor and memory usage is within expectations
+- [ ] Test to compare messages between JAERO and aero-decode to ensure we aren't losing any data

 ## Requirements
 Other configurations not mentioned may work but below is the configuration used for development and testing: